trindadetiago/SGI-Project-1-Make-it-Stand/notes.md

 Let's get to it.

 ## Stabilization thanks to carving
 This one is the most complicated.
 But before... what is stabilizing?
 Stabilizing means moving the center of mass of our shape so that its projection lies within the stable zone \[add better definition\].
 How can we do it?
 By going from a completely solid shape to one that isn’t fully solid, that is, we’ve carved the inner surface/volume.
 Check \[_Spin-It Faster: Quadrics Solve All Topology Optimization Problems That Depend Only On Mass Moments_ from Hanfer et all\] to make sure it’s enough to consider just a line that produces that carving.
+The last question is, how can we compute the center of mass after craving the shape?

+### Center of mass computation

 As we see in the first image, we have the shape we want to stabilize and a blue line given by its equation, aka two variables, `y=bx+c` that divide the surface in a completely rigid zone and an empty one.
 How do we compute it?
 How do we find the different intersections?
 The idea can be seen in the image, but I’ll explain it to you: